-Most people don’t realize this, of course.
-They think that their home has just got a bit out of control and some day they will get round to sorting it all out.
-But the longer you’ve had the clutter, the more difficult it becomes to see the original cause, and the more challenging it is to clear.
-And unless you get to the reason why you accumulated it all in the first place and learn to make different choices in future, the chances are very high that if you do have a clear-out, it will all build up again.
-That’s why I’m always very happy when a client I am working with has a resounding epiphany about their stuff that changes their relationship to it forever.
+Most people who have clutter think that their home has just got a bit out of control and some day they will get round to sorting it all out.
+But there is always much more to clutter than this, and the longer you have had it, the more difficult it becomes to see the original cause and the more challenging it is to clear it.

+Unless you discover the reason why you accumulated all your clutter in the first place and learn to make different choices in future, the chances are very high that if you do have a clear-out, it will all build up again.
+That’s why I’m always very happy when a client I am working with or a person who is taking one of my online courses has a resounding epiphany about their stuff that changes their relationship to it forever.

 A teddy bear epiphany

 A good example of this is a woman I once knew who truly believed that her huge collection of teddy bears was a joyful indulgence she allowed herself.
-She had over a hundred, of all shapes and sizes.
+She had over a hundred teddies, of all shapes and sizes.
 We did a number of sessions together, going deeper and deeper, until one day she saw through her own subterfuge.
 ‘Oh my God!’ she gasped.
-‘The reason I have so many teddies is because when I was small, I used to hide myself under a pile of them when my parents were fighting and I got scared.
+‘The reason I have so many bears is because when I was small I used to hide myself under a pile of them when my parents were fighting and I got scared.
 I’m 50 years old now, but some part of me still thinks that having lots of cuddly toys on my bed will somehow keep me safe!’

 In that instant, she saw that her teddy bears were her version of a security blanket to help her feel protected.
 She also realized that they were one of the main reasons why her sexual relationships never lasted long, because she felt too embarrassed to ever invite a boyfriend to see her bedroom.
-She understood in that moment that it was time to let her childhood tactics and most of her teddies go.
+She understood that it was time to let her childhood tactics and most of her teddies go.

 A drumstick epiphany